 The analysis, commissioned by ARA, found a circularity rate for Austria of 9.7%, ahead of the figure of 9.1% in Circle Economy’s Global Circularity Gap report published in January 2019.

 One of the Interreg DTP MOVECO (Mobilizing Institutional Learning for Better Exploitation of Research and Innovation for the Circular Economy)project results is the Transnational Strategy to accelerate transition towards a circular economy in the Danube region.

 Be transnational – reducing disparities within the Danube Region can only happen through cooperation, capacity building and knowledge exchange across borders.
 This holds also true for the implementation of the circular economy to make the Danube Region, as a resource poor region, less dependent on imported primary resources.

 MOVECO identified key challenges with regard to the transition towards a circular economy and offers recommendations for progress.
-The strategy further provides the reader with many good practice examples and possibilities to raise awareness for circular economy.
+The strategy further provides the reader with many good practice examples.

 The report was commissioned by the European Federation of Public Service Unions (EPSU) to inform a workshop on "the future of the waste sector in Europe: challenges and opportunities for workers" held on 7th December 2017 in Brussels.

 The report deals with the following questions:

 What are the EU policies towards waste management?

 What are the implications of the circular economy for the waste management sector?

 What is the public/private provision in waste management in Europe?